BRIEF SUMMARY OF BASEMENT WORKSHOP EARLY YEARS

 - Eleanor Yung, co-founder

-Danny Yung, founder of Basement Workshop graduated in architecture from University of California in Berkeley, the hotbed of student protests, in the midst of ‘60s campus culture.
-His Master’s Thesis in Urban Planning at Columbia University was on New York Chinatown’s urban landscape and its demographics, the 1969 Chinatown Study.1 Chinatown had never been a topic of a major research before then.
-It was a mysterious and unknown place to most people.
+After graduating with a Sociology degree, I followed both my brothers’ footsteps and came east.
+As soon as I arrived in New York, Danny put me to task, as part of the nine member team of the Chinatown Study Group.
+It was during the tail end of the 1969 Chinatown Study1, his Master's thesis in Urban Planning at Columbia University, a first research study on New York Chinatown’s urban landscape and its demographics.
+New York Chinatown at that time was a mysterious and unknown place to most people.
 In actual fact, it was a few blocks of an enclave of an inner city bounded by language barriers, cultural differences, and racial discrimination and exclusion.

-After the passing of the Immigration and Nationality Act of 1965,2 which lifted quota for Chinese immigrants, a large influx of immigrants moved to the San Francisco and New York Chinatowns, mostly to join and reunite with families.
+After the passing of the Immigration and Nationality Act of 19652, which lifted quotas for Chinese immigrants, a large influx of immigrants moved to the San Francisco and New York Chinatowns, mostly to join and reunite with families.
 This inevitably created more crowded living conditions resulting in multiple complex problems.
 The 1969 Chinatown Study found that any one apartment could be housing many families, and some buildings had one shared bathroom in the hallway for different apartments.
-Danny Yung’s complete research project can be located at the NYU Tamiment Library.
+Danny’s complete research project can be located at the NYU Tamiment Library.
 A summary of the study can also be found in Bridge Magazine, (v01_n01), article written by Robin Wu, digitally archived by the WOW Project in Chinatown.3

 All ideas and discourses were welcome, and nothing was impossible